 In this article, we look at the potential health benefits of a pescatarian diet and what people can eat on this kind of diet.

 The pescatarian diet has many health benefits.
 Below, we cover some of these benefits.

 Apart from fish, the pescatarian diet consists mainly of plant foods.
-According to one 2017 analysis, people who have a diet high in vegetables and other plant foods have a reduced risk of coronary heart disease.
+According to one

 The study authors say that the heart health benefits of a plant-based diet include improved blood lipids and lower blood pressure.

 The same research concludes that a vegetarian diet could reverse atherosclerotic plaques when combined with exercise and stress management.

 Atherosclerosis occurs when plaque builds up in the arteries.
 This causes the arteries to harden, narrow, and restrict the blood flow.